 Commingled funds represent investments held in institutional funds and are valued at the net asset values per share as of the valuation date.
 The commingled funds are made up of a variety of index funds.
 The underlying holdings of the commingled funds are primarily marketable equity and fixed income securities.
-As of December 31, 2010, there were no restrictions in place related to either participant or plan sponsor directed redemption of these commingled funds.
-As of December 31, 2009, there were no restrictions in place related to participant directed redemption of these commingled funds.
-Plan-sponsor directed redemptions were subject to a bi-monthly policy in which up to 25% of the balance of the share held could be redeemed on each bi-monthly opening date.
-When the market value was \$1,000,000 or less, 100% of the share balance may have been redeemed.
-The redemption notice period was 6 days prior to trade date.
+As of both December 31, 2011 and December 31, 2010 there were no restrictions in place related to either participant or plan sponsor directed redemption of these commingled funds.